Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 - Apple matches up to $10,000 in donations to most nonprofits at a 1:1 ratio for full- and part-time employees.

-This is only a snapshot of the many matching gift companies out there, and it’s not just large corporations handing out money.
-These companies range in size and guidelines, which is why it’s essential that you understand where your donors work to get in on this funding source.
+Still, this is only a snapshot of the many matching gift companies out there.
+And it’s not just large corporations handing out money, either.
+These companies range in size and guidelines, which is why it’s essential that you understand where your donors work (and whether they qualify for the programs) to get in on this funding source.

 We’ll cover some of the top marketing methods below!